Skip to main content

 LinkedIn20

 Uploads expire within 24 hours if not used in a post.
-Once an upload expires, you’ll need to create a new upload job with the file URL.
+Once an upload expires, create a new upload job.

 For videos, the duration field in the ready response contains the video length in seconds.
 For images, this field is null.